roncortez/digital-store-/.bmad-core/tasks/document-project.md

 Begin by conducting analysis of the existing project.
 Use available tools to:

-1. **Project Structure Discovery**: Examine the root directory structure, identify main folders, and understand the overall organization
+1. Project Structure Discovery: Examine the root directory structure, identify main folders, and understand the overall organization
-2. **Technology Stack Identification**: Look for package.json, requirements.txt, Cargo.toml, pom.xml, etc. to identify languages, frameworks, and dependencies
+2. Technology Stack Identification: Look for package.json, requirements.txt, Cargo.toml, pom.xml, etc. to identify languages, frameworks, and dependencies
-3. **Build System Analysis**: Find build scripts, CI/CD configurations, and development commands
+3. Build System Analysis: Find build scripts, CI/CD configurations, and development commands
-4. **Existing Documentation Review**: Check for README files, docs folders, and any existing documentation
+4. Existing Documentation Review: Check for README files, docs folders, and any existing documentation
-5. **Code Pattern Analysis**: Sample key files to understand coding patterns, naming conventions, and architectural approaches
+5. Code Pattern Analysis: Sample key files to understand coding patterns, naming conventions, and architectural approaches

 Ask the user these elicitation questions to better understand their needs: